 - You must be at least 18 years of age to work offshore.

-- To work offshore, you must have an offshore survival certificate, such as the Basic Offshore Safety Induction and Emergency Training Certificate (BOSIET).
+- To work offshore, you must have the Basic Offshore Safety Induction and Emergency Training Certificate (BOSIET).
 Many people do the course at their own expense before looking for work.
 In other cases, some companies sponsor new employees through the course.

-- You may also have to undertake the Minimum Industry Safety Training (MIST) course.
+- You must also have completed the OPITO Minimum Industry Safety Training (MIST) course and have an Offshore Medical Certificate.

 - Normally, you need previous work experience in a manual or active job.
 For example, some entrants have experience of work in the construction industry or the armed forces.